bitdivision/rustyboy/README.md

 A gameboy emulator written in Rust.
+Very much a work in progress

 Yet another rust emulator for gameboy...
-They seem like a good way to learn the language better.